LOOKING FOR A LIST OF BANTAYAN ISLAND TOURIST SPOTS?

 Just after Ogtong Cave is the famous ruins.
 It’s the perfect spot for some sweet and romantic photoshoots.
 The blue waters below also make it great for a cliff dive.

-Paradise Beach
+Sandira Beach

-Mangrove Garden
+Obo-ob Mangrove Garden

-The Ono-ob Mangrove garden is a place that promotes environmental conservation and awareness.
-There were bamboo walk paths built all over the place so be prepared to walk a lot.
-Here, you can climb the bamboo tower for a great view of the garden, hop on a kayak, feed some fishes and try the delicious food from the in-house restaurant.
+Here, you can climb the bamboo tower for a great view of the garden, hop on a kayak, feed the fish, and try the delicious food from the in-house restaurant.

 Ogtong Cave

 This is a small cave that boasts a natural pool where you can dip all your worries away.
-Located within Santa Fe Beach Resort, you have to pay P250 to access Ogtong Cave as well as the resort’s amenities.
-If you only want to see the cave and nothing more, I personally don’t think it’s worth it to pay that much.
+Located within Santa Fe Beach Resort, you have to pay a P200 fee to access Ogtong Cave as well as the resort’s amenities.

 Top Things To Do